ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 ### annex 1

-new dataseries 1
+* new dataseries 1

-modified dataseries 1
+* modified dataseries 1

-new biometry 1
+* new biometry 1

 ### annex 2

-new dataseries 1
+* new dataseries 1

-new biometry 1
+* new biometry 1

 ### annex 3

 ### annex 4

-Done by Sukran
+Sukran :

+* 221 new values inserted in the database

 ### annex 5